Good Food for Cities

 How easy do supermarkets in Belgium make it for us to eat sustainably?
 A comparative study by the Questionmark Foundation, with the support of Rikolto and Test Aankoop, and in collaboration with BOS+, IEW, FoodWIN and Bond Beter Leefmilieu, sought an answer to this question.
 During the Superlist survey, the voices of Belgian citizens were included for consideration.
 Discover more about this dialogue.

 • Peer-to-peer learning: we facilitate exchanges between partner and non-partner cities and stakeholders to inspire them to take action.
 In 2022, for instance, we facilitated an informal network of municipal experts on urban food markets and another one on food governance in small and medium-sized cities with the support of FAO.
+For instance, in June 2024, FAO, GAIN, and Rikolto organised a technical workshop to explore the potential of local and traditional food markets and public food procurement to increase access to nutritious food.
+The event brought together experts from across the Americas, Africa and Europe to discuss strategies for supporting smallholder producers and MSMEs' inclusion in public procurement and traditional food markets.

 • Investments in food system transformation: we engage financial institutions and (impact) investors to create financial products that are accessible for SMEs, and particularly small-scale food chain actors and entrepreneurs.